Here I must admit before we landed in Bucharest we didn’t know much about Bucharest and Romania.

-Public Transport in Bucharest is Cheap
+Public transportation in Bucharest is cheap.

 Like in most of European capital there are several public transportation options.
 Metro, buses, trolleybuses and trams form Bucharest’s transportation network, which is expanse and covers all of the city.
 The most tourist-friendly mode of transportation, in my opinion, is metro.
 However, the bus system is the most extensive.